-Enhanced Places Public art is commissioned in open space, activity centres and community spaces to enhance the public realm.
+Enhanced Places Public art is commissioned in open space, activity centres and commissioned in open space. spaces to enhance the public realm.
 Public art is integrated into the design of new and renewed places and buildings.
-Good Governance e Public art commissioning and management is undertaken using best-practice principles.
+Good Governance Public art commissioning and management is undertaken using best-practice principles.
 Public art activity is underpinned by strong community engagement and transparent procurement and decision-making processes.